This is a basic introduction where we learn how to output Hello World! and see the differences between Python and C++

 - We use

-for comments - Lines beginning with
+//for comments - Lines beginning with

-: file we’re dumping into that defines our IO
+#are preprocessor commands#include: tells preprocessor to dump contents in another file<iostream>: file we’re dumping into that defines our IO

-: multiple commands in a block- Think of this as similar to defining a function in Python
+int main()defines the code when the program starts{}: multiple commands in a block- Think of this as similar to defining a function in Python

-is the scope resolution operator- It tells the compiler to look for the identifier we want in the namespace (directory of identifiers)
+::is the scope resolution operator- It tells the compiler to look for the identifier we want in the namespace (directory of identifiers)

-is the syntax for outputting text- Intuitively, anything after
+cout <<:is the syntax for outputting text- Intuitively, anything after

-that prints! - On the other hand, we can get user’s input with
+<<:flows tocoutthat prints! - On the other hand, we can get user’s input with

-, see how the data flows in the opposite direction?
+cin >>:, see how the data flows in the opposite direction?

 - Intuitively, anything after